|

 proceeds from the secret opposition of contrary causes.

-consequences to religious morality.
+dangerous to religious

-The general observations
+The general observations treasured up by a course of

-treasured up by a course of experience, give us the clue of human nature, and
+experience, give us the clue of human nature, and teach us to unravel all its

-Pretexts and appearances no longer
+and appearances no longer deceive us.

-A man
+A man is guilty of

-escaped his own investigation does not really exist.
+investigation does not really exist.

-appears more surprising to those who consider human affairs with a
+who consider human affairs with a philosophical eye, than

-David Hume |
+David Hume

 |